Protection and privacy for less

-Installing a fence is labor-intensive.
+Installing a fence yourself is labor-intensive.
 There are many online videos and detailed instructions for fence installation.
 If you're patient and precise, have a buddy to help, and are willing to give the time, this is the way to a fenced-in yard.
-Before starting, contact your city to see if where're permits or ordinances related to your new fence.
+Before starting, contact your city to see if there are permits or ordinances related to your new fence.
 Additionally, contact your utility company to assure that you won't encounter buried cables.

 Next, define where to locate your fence, measuring everything, allowing for gates.
 Possibly you'll need a wider gate if you require lawn mower or wheelbarrow entry.
 Additional challenges include areas around large trees with wide, deep roots.

 Then, determine spacing between posts, calculating the number of posts needed.
 You'll also need to decide how tall your fence should be to serve its purpose.
 For example, four feet tall is typical for chain link fences.
 Then, use an online calculator to decide what specific parts you will need to purchase and how many of each.
 You will also want to learn how to maintain your future fence and what type of warranty comes with the fencing material.
 Always read the fine print on warranties!